Watercress Line

-The Watercress Line is the marketing name of the Mid-Hants Railway, a heritage railway in Hampshire, England, running 10 mi from New Alresford to Alton where it connects to the National Rail network.
-The line gained its popular name in the days when it was used to transport locally grown watercress to markets in London.
+The Watercress Line is the marketing name of the Mid-Hants Railway, a preserved railway in Hampshire, England.
+The line runs for 10 mi from New Alresford to Alton, where it connects to the National Rail network.
+It gained its popular name in the days when it was used to transport locally-grown watercress to markets in London.
 The railway currently operates regular scheduled services, along with dining trains, real ale trains and numerous special events throughout the year.

 History

-British Railways ownership
+National network operation

 In 1861, the Alton, Alresford and Winchester Railway Company was authorised to build a new railway to connect to the existing London & South Western Railway lines at Alton and Winchester.
 It was opened on 2 October 1865 as the Mid-Hants Railway.
 Trains were operated by the London & South Western Railway which eventually purchased the Mid-Hants Railway Company in 1884.